mtmanning93/RPSLS/README.md

     - Here is a link to the results of the official Jigsaw Validator which returned no errors.
 [Validated CSS](http://jigsaw.w3.org/css-validator/validator?lang=en&profile=css3svg&uri=https%3A%2F%2Fmtmanning93.github.io%2FRPSLS%2F&usermedium=all&vextwarning=&warning=1)

 - JavaScript
-    - When validating the Javascript with JSHint the use of **'esversion 6'** must be declared, this comment ( /* *jshint esversion: 6* */ ) can be found at the beginning of the script.js file.
+    - When validating the Javascript with JSHint the use of **'esversion 6'** must be declared, this comment ( /* *jshint esversion: 6* */ ) must be added above the code in JSHint.
 Here is a link to the results of the JSHint Validator.
 [JSHiint](https://jshint.com/)

 The following Metrics were returned:
 - There are 8 functions in this file.